-1. Referral back to committee may be requested by Referral back to any Member at any time during the debate before the committee final vote begins, subject to Rule 99(2).
+1. Referral back to committee may be requested by any Member at any time during the debate before the final vote begins, subject to Rule 99(2).

 A request for referral back to committee may also be made at the beginning of each part-session, during the discussion of the draft agenda, subject to the same conditions as for an amendment to the draft agenda pursuant to Rule 74(1).